 - 2X miles per $1 spent on purchases from United®

-- 2X miles per $1 spent at restaurants and on hotel stays
+- 2X miles per $1 spent on dining and hotel stays when booked with the hotel

 - 1X mile per $1 spent on all other purchases

-The United℠ Explorer Card is the most popular, arguably providing the best value for your money.
+The New United℠ Explorer Card is the most popular, arguably providing the best value for your money.
 Benefits include:

 - Two United Club one-time passes per year